 Does Coinbase Report to the IRS?
-Yes.
-Here's Exactly What They Share.
+More Than You Think

 A photo of our CEO, Chris Herbst who has degrees in both in accounting and computer science - the very tools needed to handle crypto tax reporting correctly.